ucsb-cs16-s18-matni/ucsb-cs16-s18-matni.github.io/_lab/lab02.md

     double pivalue(0);

     // You need to do something about the formatting requirement here!
-    // You also need to do a loop here that keeps asking for number of terms and then calculates pi here!
+    // You also need to do a loop here that keeps asking for number of terms and then calculates pi!
     // HINT: You can use cmath for its pow() function, which calculates x raised to the power y when used like: pow(x,y)

     return 0;